AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

      * Service: **auditlog**
      * Plan: **standard**

-- ✅ **Result: The audit log service binding is confirmed as active and correctly configured**, along with other required services. see screenshot:
+- ✅ **Result: The audit log service binding is confirmed as active and correctly configured**, along with other required services.
+See screenshot:

   <p align="center">
     <img src="images/audit-log-application-binding.png" alt="" width="900"/>